yegor256/blog/_drafts/_factory.md

 It seems that `makeFromPalette()` is semantically richer than just `new Color()`, right?
 Well, yes.
 Who knows what those three numbers mean if we just pass them to the constructor.
-But the word "palette" helps us figure everthing out immediately.
+But the word "palette" helps us figure everything out immediately.

 True.